JYouness/jasonlewis.me/articles/code/basset.md

 Basset is a Better Asset Management package for Laravel.
 It easily allows you to manage all of your styles and scripts within your application.

-*Please note that the following guide is intended for the Laravel 4 version of Basset.
-The bundle for Laravel 3 is going to undergo some drastic changes to be brought in line with the Laravel 4 version.*
+The following guide is for Basset 4 which is the Laravel 4 version of Basset.
+For those using Laravel 3 please read the new [Basset 3 guide](http://jasonlewis.me/code/basset/v3).

 ### Features